probabl-ai/skore/sphinx/user_guide/reporters.rst

 scikit-learn scorer names or a built-in `skore` metric name, (ii) a callable or a (iii) scikit-learn scorer constructed with :func:`sklearn.metrics.make_scorer`.

-We provide the :class:`EstimatorReport.metrics.summarize` method that aggregates metrics in a single dataframe, available through a Display.
+We provide the :class:`EstimatorReport.metrics.summarize` method that aggregates metrics in a single dataframe, available through a :class:`~skore.Display`.
 By default, a set of metrics is computed based on the type of target variable (e.g. classification or regression).
 Nevertheless, you can specify the metrics you want to compute thanks to the `scoring` parameter.
 We accept different types: (i) some strings that correspond to scikit-learn scorer names or a